elvece/css-centering/readme.md

+##CSS Centering
+***This repo contains our table's notes regarding CSS centering in the following ways:***

-#Inline and Inline-Block Vertial Align
+###Inline and Inline-Block Vertial Align

-##Single Line
+####Single Line
-  -can appear vertically centering due to equal padding above and below -if padding not an option, make line-height equal to the height to center text
+  can appear vertically centering due to equal padding above and below if padding not an option, make line-height equal to the height to center text

-##Multiple Lines
+####Multiple Lines
   -can use same equal padding technique as above
   -can also use vertical-align property
    -is dependent on line height